Campus Address: Classroom Building B218

 Greg has been recognized for his teaching, community service, and commitment to social justice with the SUNY Chancellor’s Award for Excellence in Teaching (2011), Embrace WNY, Stonewall Democrats of WNY, Housing Opportunities Made Equal (HOME), Gay and Lesbian Youth Services of Western New York, 2018 Honorary Chair, and the Unitarian Universalist Congregation of Jamestown.

 Greg served the City of Jamestown as President and Member at Large of the Jamestown City Council from January 1 2008 to December 31 2017.
 He currently serves the City of Jamestown as Chair of the Jamestown City Planning Commission and Citizen Chair of the Board of Directors of the Jamestown Board of Public Utilities (BPU) which is responsible for electric distribution and generation and water, wastewater, and solid waste services in the greater Jamestown area.
-He also serves as the Public Co-Chair of the Jamestown Strategic Planning and Partnership Commission and as a member of the board of directors of the Jamestown Renaissance Corporation.
+He also serves as the Public Co-Chair of the Jamestown Strategic Planning and Partnership Commission, Chair of Jamestown's Redistricting Commission, and is a member of the board of directors of the Jamestown Renaissance Corporation.
 He also served as Chairman of the Chautauqua County Democratic Party.

 Greg is a native of Buffalo where he graduated from Canisius High School and earned his BA Degree in Political Science from Canisius College where his photograph in on the Political Science Wall of Fame.
 He also earned a Master’s Degree in Urban Planning from the University of Illinois and a Juris Doctor Degree from SUNY Buffalo.